Policy: Higher degree by research - candidature

 - Integrity of all those involved in the supervisory relationship.

-- Respect between all parties - students, supervisors, and staff of the University.
+- Respect between all parties - candidates, supervisors, and staff of the University.

-- Commitment to create disciplinary and/or thematic cohorts among students and scholars
+- Commitment to create disciplinary and/or thematic cohorts among candidates and scholars

-- Candidates follow the requirements of the Research Awards Rules and the HDR policy framework.
+- Candidates follow the requirements of the Research Awards Rule and the HDR policy framework.

-- With guidance, candidates are responsible for compliance with any ethics requirements arising from their research.
+- Candidates are responsible for compliance with any ethics requirements arising from their research.

-- Candidates complete milestones as required in the Candidature Progression Procedure or as required by the Delegated Authority.
+- Candidates complete milestones as required in the Candidature Progression Procedure and as required by the Delegated Authority.

-- Candidates ensure that the University is notified of changes to their circumstances that affect any aspect of their candidature and the University’s ability to support them, including contact details, leave, study intensity, alteration of topic, fieldwork, and external study arrangements.
+- Candidates must notify the University and seek approval for changes to their circumstances that affect any aspect of their candidature and the University’s ability to support them.